jedrula-raspberrycar/remoteraspberrycar/README.md

 Troubleshooting:
   express gets requests but engine does not respond to command - maybe you are not running node app with sudo

+  to restart raspberry you can try this from ssh:
+  `sudo shutdown -r now`